 Credit checks made when you apply for a loan are considered "hard" inquiries, meaning they're the result of an application you've made.
 These are the kinds of inquiries that can hurt your credit score.
 Inquiries are 10 percent of your credit score and remain on your credit report for two years.
 Only the inquiries from the past 12 months are included in your credit score.

 What Rate Shopping Means for Your Credit

-This "rate shopping" exception for multiple inquiries only applies to mortgage, auto, and loan applications.
+It's worth noting that the rate shopping exception for multiple inquiries only applies to mortgage, auto, and loan applications.
 If you're making multiple credit card applications, for example, each inquiry is treated as a single inquiry no matter how many you make and the time period you make them.
 Your credit score can potentially drop with each new credit card application.

-Should You Still Rate Shop?
+Should I Still Rate Shop?

 While you need to be smart (and cautious), don't let the fear of what could happen to your credit score keep you from shopping around for the best terms.
 Comparative shopping is always the wisest move to make, especially when you're financing a major purchase like a home or car.
 Shopping around ensures you get the best terms with a lender you can work with for years to come.